 Ph.D. in Health SciencesApply Now

-This Ph.D. program prepares individuals for research and teaching careers in academia and industry.
 In many health science areas, a significant shortage of professors and clinical scientific leaders exist to replace and fill much-needed positions now and in the future.
-To meet the shortfall of faculty and clinical research scientists, this Ph.D. degree focuses on specific areas of health sciences in one of two tracks: physical health sciences and social health sciences.
+To meet the shortfall of faculty and clinical research scientists, this Ph.D. degree focuses on specific areas of health sciences including kinesiology, social work, nursing, and communication sciences and disorders.
+The program prepares individuals for careers in research, academia and industry.

 You’ll be admitted to a specific area of emphasis based on a declared department or unit affiliation.
 Each track will have a total of 18 hours of emphasis courses and a research seminar class each semester designed to develop the student’s research interest within that area of emphasis.
 A major advisor will be assigned to each student and will guide the types of emphasis courses based on the program of study.
 You will also select a research mentor, either at the beginning of the program or as soon as you identify your research interest area.